rewls/linux-device-drivers/02-building-and-running-modules/README.md

         - This macro expands to a string describing the version of tihs kernel tree.

-    - `LINUX_VERSION_CODE
+    - `LINUX_VERSION_CODE`

-        - This macro expands to the binary representation of the kernel version, one byte for wach part of the version release number.
+        - This macro expands to the binary representation of the kernel version, one byte for each part of the version release number.

     - `KERNEL_VERSION(major, minor, release)`